DCIS (Ductal Carcinoma in Situ)

 Chemotherapy is not required for the treatment of DCIS as it does not spread beyond the breast.

 Prognosis following treatment for DCIS is generally excellent, but there remains a very small risk that it may recur in the breast in the future, or that invasive cancer may develop.
-This risk is lower following mastectomy, but overall survival rates after DCIS treatment are the same for mastectomy and for partial mastectomy coupled with radiation therapy.
+This risk is lower following mastectomy, but overall survival rates after DCIS treatment are the same for mastectomy as for partial mastectomy coupled with radiation therapy.

-Because people with DCIS have ongoing close surveillance with regular mammograms, any recurrence or new breast cancer is usually detected early and able to be successfully treated.
+Because people with DCIS have ongoing close surveillance with regular mammograms, any local recurrence or new breast cancer is usually detected early and able to be successfully treated.

 LCIS (Lobular Carcinoma in Situ)